patobelardo/apimb2c/README.md

 ## Add identity to B2C tenant

-At B2C, we will incorporate Ping as a new identity provider, with the following settings
+We incorporate Ping as a new identity provider with the following settings

 ![](img/b2c.png)

-> For this PoC we set mapping with sub, but it will depend on the claims you are receiving from the IdP
+> For this PoC we defined mappings with sub, but it will depend on the claims you are receiving from the IdP

 ## B2C User flow